-When it comes to that time of the month, tampons are the go-to option for most.
+When it comes to needing period products, tampons are the go-to option for most.
 They’re small, comfortable, and easy to use.
 But they’re not without their drawbacks.
 Many contain chemicals which, though present in harmless quantities, many people are still uncomfortable about putting in their body.
-There’s an environmental concern too: According to a 2017 Stanford Magazine article, around 7 billion single-use tampons are thrown away each year in the US alone.
+There’s an environmental concern too: According to a Stanford Magazine article, around seven billion single-use tampons are thrown away each year in the US alone.

 Environmental factors aside, tampons just aren’t always practical when you’re traveling: They’re difficult and sometimes impossible to find in parts of the Middle East, Africa, and much of East Asia — and it’s not always feasible (or comfortable) to wear a pad or stuff your backpack with a year’s supply of bulky boxes.
 There’s also toxic shock syndrome to worry about: You can safely wear a tampon for four to eight hours, which doesn’t work when you’re stuck on a 12-hour night bus or spending all day on a remote beach.

-From yoga pants to menstrual cups and period thongs, there are a whole load of surprisingly effective (not to mention environmentally friendly) options out there.
-They won’t all be perfect for everyone, but when backpack space and budget is at a premium, here are 10 genius tampon alternatives to take traveling with you.
+From yoga pants to menstrual cups and period thongs, there are a whole load of surprisingly effective (not to mention environmentally friendly) period products out there.
+They won’t all be perfect for everyone, but when backpack space and budget is at a premium, here are 9 genius tampon alternatives to take traveling with you.

 1. Period pants and boyshorts

-There are a huge range of comfortable, effective, and downright sexy designs to choose from, not to mention several brands producing boyshort, brief, and boxer options for trans men and gender nonconforming women.
-Check out Lunapads for some excellent products.
+There are a huge range of comfortable, effective, and downright sexy period products to choose from, not to mention several brands producing boyshort, brief, and boxer options for trans men and gender nonconforming women.
+Check out these bestsellers from Bambody on Amazon or the company Aisle for some excellent products.